-The challenge we see in this logic and pricing of equities is that there is limited room for error in execution.
-Given our cynicism of government, especially in Washington, we expect some challenges in policy implementation as the New Year begins.
-These challenges, in our opinion, will provide real opportunities for investor sentiment to change course, quickly and violently.
-It is with this expectation set that we have structured portfolios.
+If recent developments in Washington haven't made you a bit uneasy, you are extremely successful at tuning out the noise.
+In our last essay we wrote "given our cynicism of government, especially in Washington, we expect some challenges in policy implementation as the New Year begins.
+These challenges, in our opinion, will provide real opportunities for investor sentiment to change course..."
+This reality is upon us.

 While beltway politics have been "challenging" (as expected), our view that market volatility would follow has been completely wrong... so far.
 We have just experienced one of the least volatile periods in recent equity market history.
 There were 110 consecutive trading days without a 1% decline in the market; the longest streak since 1995.
 This run finally ended March 21st.
 Needless to say, the tranquility has been surprising.

 While Washington's difficulties suggest more political uncertainty, one should keep the events in context.
 Economic data in the US continues to improve, and all of the top global economies are expanding in unison for the first time in a decade.
 We believe that strong US economic fundamentals remain intact (multiyear highs in consumer and business sentiment, tightening labor markets, increasing demand for housing, strong consumer balance sheets).
 Add a pro-business policy agenda and a reasonable backdrop for sustainable economic growth takes shape.
 Longer term, these fundamentals will drive the market.

 While we expect that the economy will grow in the coming year, we continue to gird ourselves for increased volatility and the potential for a market pullback.
 We are entering the later stages of a long economic expansion; volatility tends to be elevated in the 2nd half of a business cycle.
 To that end, our portfolios are more conservatively positioned.
 We continue to keep some cash on hand, and seek out larger, higher quality businesses, illustrated via two of our more recent purchases.